Announcement: Return to Play Protocols & Recommendation: Phase 1 & 1A

 On behalf of the staff and Board of Directors of SDYSA we want to thank you so much for your continued support and patience through the recent months of uncertainty.
 We have been diligently working to keep informed of the situation so that we could work on getting South Dakota back on the fields for soccer.
 That being said outlined below are our recommendations and notices regarding returning to play.
 It is imperative to note that ALL clubs and members should first and foremost follow the guidelines set forth by their local governments and leadership, as well as the CDC.

-➔ TRAINING: Clubs are allowed to host training opportunities during this time virtually or one on one/group training with social distancing guidelines clearly laid out.
-Outlined in the Return to Play Infographic provided there are a set of standards developed with recommendations from USYS, local leadership, the CDC, and the WHO.
+➔ TRAINING: Clubs are allowed to host training opportunities during this time and guidelines can be determined at the club level based on the comfort of your members, case numbers, and local governmental guidelines set.
+Outlined in the Return to Play Infographics provided there are a set of standards developed with recommendations from USYS, local leadership, the CDC, and the WHO.
 These include but are not limited to:

-◆ Maintaining social distance practices of 6ft between EACH party.
+◆ Maintaining social distance practices of 6ft between EACH party for a period of time before moving to small sided training.
 This means players, coaches, and assistant coaches.

 ◆ Masks are allowed but not required.

 ◆ Parents/Guardians are to remain in their cars to minimize potential exposure.

 ◆ No sharing of water bottles, uniforms, equipment, etc.

 ◆ No high fives, hugs, celebrations that involve direct contact with another player or member of the coaching staff.

 ◆ DO NOT attend practice if you are feeling sick or have a temperature.
 DO NOT attend practice if you are under guidelines to quarantine due to exposure or sickness.

 ◆ If a family does not feel comfortable participating at this time due to potential exposure or high risk exposure please excuse them from participating without repercussions